CraftAcademy/bsf_mobile/README.md

 # Best Slow Food

-  This is our application for andriod and IOS use of our website [**Best Slow Food**](https://slow-food-august.herokuapp.com/)
+  This is our application for Android and iOS use of our website [**Best Slow Food**](https://slow-food-august.herokuapp.com/)

-  Best slow food is an application we as a group of 5 students are developing during our bootcamp here in Craft Academy Gothenburg using ruby on rails.
+  Best slow food is an application we as a group of five students are developing during our bootcamp here in @CraftAcademy using Ruby on Rails.

-  We're designing an app to make it easier for a restaurant owner and a customer to said restaurant to communicate by having system where you can both order or deliver food depending on your role.
+  We're designing an app to allow hungry folks to order dishes from various restaurants, and have them delivered to their home.
+Restaurant owners have complete CRUD actions.
+Checkout is run through Stripe to make sure everybody pays up.

   And if you're just looking for a certain style of food you can find restaurants of your choice using our app locating nearby restaurants on a map for you.

   You can find our main repository [**Here**](https://github.com/CraftAcademy/sf-online-august)

-# Installation
+## Installation

   To run this on your machine simply fork and clone this repository to your computer and run these commands:

   ```
   $ npm install